blairanderson/serverlessconsultants/plugins/serverless-plugin-deploy-environment.md

 Please note that because these are resolved at build time, the plain-text passwords WILL be viewable in Cloudformation and on the Lambda dashboard.

 # Version History
+* 1.0.3
+  - Fix packaging issue
+* 1.0.2
+  - Bump version of credstash to deal with change in API (Thanks @concon121)
+* 1.0.1
+  - Fix publishing issue
 * 1.0.0
   - Initial release